As part of our Operational Resilience series, we talk more about operational resilience metrics with 4C Strategies Senior Consultant Ben White.

 What should organisations in the UK financial sector be considering?

+In a nutshell: Am I compliant?
+If you have a lot of IBS with many supporting dependencies, you need to look for ways to test your tolerances.
 At the end of the day, the regulation has been developed to protect the market that we all operate in.
 When you know the metrics and the potential impact that disruptions can have on your IBS, you can look to increase your resilience capabilities.
 Having a tool that can facilitate this, should become a core part of your operational resilience strategy.

 Operation Resilience in brief